Windows 10 PIN Not Working: Ultimate Troubleshooting Guide

 - Check for Windows updates: Ensure your system is up-to-date, as updates often include fixes for known issues.

-Advanced Solutions for PIN Errors
+#Advanced Solutions for PIN Errors

 If basic troubleshooting doesn’t work, try these advanced solutions:

-Resetting PIN Settings
+#Resetting PIN Settings

-- Navigate to
+- Go to

-- Locate and delete the NGC folder
+C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft - Locate and delete the NGC folder (you may need to take ownership first via the folder’s Security tab)

 - Restart your computer

-- Set up a new PIN in Settings > Accounts > Sign-in options
+- Set up a new PIN in

-Running System File Checker (SFC) Scan
+#Running System File Checker (SFC) Scan

 - Open Command Prompt as administrator